tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 > [!DEFINITION] Anti-Competitive Behaviour
-> Refers to any agreements or arrangements between firms that seek to restrain competition and thereby remove the automatic re
+> Refers to any agreements or arrangements between firms that seek to restrain competition and thereby remove the automatic regulation that competitive markets achieve